 Indications and Usage for Sodium Phosphates

-Sodium Phosphates Injection, USP, 3 mM P/mL is indicated as a source of phosphorus, for addition to large volume intravenous fluids, to prevent or correct hypophosphatemia in patients with restricted or no oral intake.
+Sodium Phosphates Injection, USP is indicated as a source of phosphate, for addition to large volume intravenous fluids, to prevent or correct hypophosphatemia in patients with restricted or no oral intake.
 It is also useful as an additive for preparing specific parenteral fluid formulas when the needs of the patient cannot be met by standard electrolyte or nutrient solutions.

-The concomitant amount of sodium (Na+ 4 mEq/mL) must be calculated into total electrolyte dose of such prepared solutions.
+The concomitant amount of sodium (4 mEq/mL) must be calculated into total electrolyte dose of such prepared solutions.

-Sodium phosphate is contraindicated in diseases where high phosphorus or low calcium levels may be encountered, and in patients with hypernatremia.
+Sodium phosphate is contraindicated in diseases where high phosphate or low calcium levels may be encountered, and in patients with hypernatremia.

 WARNING: This product contains aluminum that may be toxic.
 Aluminum may reach toxic levels with prolonged parenteral administration if kidney function is impaired.
 Premature neonates are particularly at risk because their kidneys are immature, and they require large amounts of calcium and phosphate solutions, which contain aluminum.

 Research indicates that patients with impaired kidney function, including premature neonates, who receive parenteral levels of aluminum at greater than 4 to 5 mcg/kg/day accumulate aluminum at levels associated with central nervous system and bone toxicity.
 Tissue loading may occur at even lower rates of administration.

 Sodium Phosphates Injection must be diluted and thoroughly mixed before use.